 8. Next, repeat Step 5 again, this time duplicate 5 new tabs and rename with the verb tenses “Present” “Preterite”, “Imperfect”, “Future”, and “Conditional”.

-On these tabs, you’ll have spanish conjugation practice all tenses for every verb.
+On these tabs, you’ll have Spanish conjugation practice for all tenses for every verb.

 9. Continue conjugating the verbs listed and enter new verbs too: